Please use the menu below to navigate to any article section:

 Rather, perhaps introduce yourself to them or scan their property to see if it’s full of overgrown grass or Rottweilers – not that there is anything wrong with that.

-People can live whichever way that want too as it’s a free society.
+People can live whichever way they want too as it’s a free society.

 But that doesn’t necessarily mean that you want to live next door to them, does it?